 After the 2016 Venice Biennale’s closing weekend, The Architectural Imagination traveled from Venice, Italy, to Detroit, where it opened to a large crowd at the Museum of Contemporary Art Detroit (MOCAD) on Saturday, February 11, 2017.
 The exhibition was up in Detroit through April 16, 2017.
-Currently it can be seen until November 5, 2017 at the A+D Architecture and Design Museum in Los Angeles where it opened on July 14, 2017.
+Then it traveled to Los Angeles and was exhibited at the A+D Architecture and Design Museum on July 14 - November 5, 2017.

 The exhibition emphasizes the importance and value of the architectural imagination in shaping forms and spaces into exciting future possibilities for all Detroit citizens.
 Detroit was once a center of American imagination, not only for the products it made – cars and music and much more – but also for its modern architecture and modern lifestyle, which captivated audiences worldwide.
 Now, like many postindustrial cities, Detroit is coping with a changed urban density and image that has generated much thinking in urban planning.

 As advocates of the power of architecture to construct culture and catalyze cities, curators Cynthia Davidson and Monica Ponce de Leon selected twelve visionary American architectural practices to produce new work that demonstrates the creativity and resourcefulness of architecture to address the social and urban issues of Detroit in the 21st century.